dell/terraform-provider-apex/README.md

 The Terraform Provider for Dell Technologies (Dell) Apex allows Data Center and IT administrators to use Hashicorp Terraform to automate and orchestrate the provisioning and management of Dell Apex resources

-Provider is in Alpha.
+Provider is in Beta.
 Support is limited.

 ## Table of contents